Darkshep3/LightShep/README.md

 # LightShep
-fun AP CSA project that I wanna improve
+fun AP CSA project for a chess engine that i'm improving